 A top level domain ending is the ending of your website address, for example: .COM, or CO.UK.
 The trouble is, most of the good top level domain names have gone.
 Research by Verisign Inc, discovered that there were almost a quarter of a billion registered domain names by 2012.
 Many of these websites are not actually in use, they were registered and parked by people who hope to re-sell them to legitimate businesses for a small fortune.

-Local businesses will be able to benefit from city and geographical domain extensions such as .SCOT, .NYC and .TOKYO.
+Local businesses will be able to benefit from new city and geographical domain endings such as .SCOT, .NYC and .TOKYO.
 Special interest domain names will also be available such as .SPORT, ART and .MUSIC.
-So by the late 2013/early 2014 there will be an abundance of domain name choices available and some will be relevant to your business.
+So by the late 2013/early 2015 there will be an abundance of domain name choices available and some will be relevant to your business.

 What Does ICANN Do?

 ICANN is a non-profit organization and one of their roles is to enable competition and diversity online.
 They are also responsible for changing url numbers – like 231.654.567.43 – into names, such as amazon.com, and ensuring the system operates safely and securely on a global scale.
 If this system was not available, it would be impossible to remember website addresses.

 After six years of discussions, ICANN, the domain name management system organization has approved the release of a huge number of top level domain names.
 So instead of being stuck with long domain names that are difficult to remember, businesses will now have a huge choice of domain names to use for their websites.

 If This is Such a Great Thing Why Did They Wait Until Now?

 The release of the new extensions has been in the pipeline for 6 years.
 To ensure that this is all done fairly, ICANN have a Nominating Committee (Nomcom).
 This makes a lot of sense as it means that every geographic area, and other interested parties are represented on the committee.
 Unfortunately with a committee this size, it also takes a long time to reach a universal agreement that everyone is happy with.